blockchain-expert/Cybro-Time-Tracker/README.md

 # Cybro-Time-Tracker

-P.S.: In windows, choose 'Per User' installation.
+P.S.: In windows, choose 'Per User' or 'Only for me' while installation.